Trans+ Aware

 Cancer Care

-The Trans Aware Cancer Care project is an NIHR (National Institute for Health Research) funded research project, which aims to help improve cancer services for Trans+ people.
-The project uses the BU PEIR Community Research model to work with the community to understand barriers to healthcare and how we can address them.
+The Trans Aware Cancer Care project was an NIHR (National Institute for Health Research) funded research project, which aimed to help improve cancer services for Trans+ people.
+The project used the BU PEIR Community Research model to work with the community to understand barriers to healthcare and how we can address them.

-The project is led by Help & Care alongside partners Macmillan Cancer Support, Beyond Reflections, Bournemouth University, Southampton University Hospital, Wessex Cancer Trust and Wessex Cancer Alliance.
+The project was led by Help & Care alongside partners Macmillan Cancer Support, Beyond Reflections, Bournemouth University, Southampton University Hospital, Wessex Cancer Trust and Wessex Cancer Alliance.

 Listen Up.